ProgramCrafter/salsa-iwj-otter/docs/build.rst

 You will need at least 10G of disk space, or more, and a good internet connection.
 Your computer will be compiling a lot of code.

-These instructions were once tested on Debian 10 "buster".
+These instructions were once tested on Debian 11 "bullseye" and Debian 10 "buster".
 Otter won't build on Debian 9 "stretch" because the Typescript compiler (tsc) is too old.  tsc 3.3.3333 is known to work.
 Ubuntu 20.04LTS "focal" should work.

 Setup
 -----